-We have had a series of informational meetings across Chelan County during the month of April and the discussion has been excellent.
+In our 18 informational meetings across Chelan County the discussion has been excellent.
 During these conversations, some questions and concerns have centered around radio frequency (RF) and electro-magnetic fields (EMF) and the potential these energy fields have to cause cancer or other health impacts.
 One section of our website is dedicated to this discussion

 , but more importantly, here is some very specific information from the American Cancer Society